 ABBERLEY HALL PRIVACY NOTICE

-2. The General Data Protection Regulation (GDPR), which comes into effect on 25 May 2018, strengthens the rights individuals have over the personal data processed by organisations.
+2. The General Data Protection Regulation (GDPR), which came into effect in May 18, strengthens the rights individuals have over the personal data processed by organisations.

 3. Abberley Hall will collect information which is required to operate the School for a number of specific reason whether it be to safeguard the children and staff in our care, our alumni, current and past parents and guardians and the Foundation so we are able to properly carry out our school and charitable functions.

 4. This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
 Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the school’s obligations to its entire community.

 5. All information will only be used for the purpose it is originally required.
 If further use is needed permission will be sought.
 The legal grounds for processing the information are outlined under each section.